Compensation Rules for Delayed Flights

 Write a letter referencing the EU Denied Boarding Regulation 261/2004, stating that you believe you are entitled to compensation.
 Include personal details of all the passengers you are claiming for, including name, address, and phone number.

 You should also give full details of your flight, including the date, airport of departure and destination, flight number, booking reference as well as the eventual time of departure.
 Attach a copy of your ticket, boarding pass and any other relevant documents you can find.

 Taking your claim further

-The Civil Aviation Authority is quoted as saying that claims should be forwarded to them if the airline fails to respond within 28 days, but warns that these claims can take a long time to resolve.
+Compensation Rules for Delayed Flights – The Civil Aviation Authority is quoted as saying that claims should be forwarded to them if the airline fails to respond within 28 days, but warns that these claims can take a long time to resolve.
 You can also take your claim to the CAA if the airline refuses to pay compensation.
-It should also be understood, however, that the CAA does not represent an ombudsman scheme and are therefore not able to impose their findings on airlines.

 Using the small claims court